 - personal commitment to becoming and remaining sober

 - financial situation

-If you think you’re ready to face your addiction, make an appointment with a doctor.
-They will likely ask you a series of questions or give you a questionnaire that will help determine your level of addiction.
-These questions can also help your doctor determine which treatment option is best suited to your needs.
+If you’re ready to face your addiction, make an appointment with your doctor.
+They will likely ask you a series of questions to determine your level of addiction.
+These questions can also help them determine which treatment option is best suited to your needs.
 They may also want to speak with some of your friends or relatives to gauge your addiction, symptoms, and treatment opportunities.

 Your doctor may also refer you to one-on-one or group counseling.
-Support groups can be especially helpful for people as they go through treatment for alcoholism.
+Support groups can be especially helpful when you’re going through treatment for alcohol addiction.
 A support group can help you connect with other people who are facing similar challenges.
-They can help answer questions, provide encouragement, and direct you to resources for your recovery.
+They can help answer questions, provide encouragement, and direct you to support resources.

 Addiction is often accompanied by certain mood or psychological disorders, such as depression or anxiety.
-In addition to your treatment for addiction, you may also have to seek out medical care for any complications you experience as a result of alcoholism.
+Along with your treatment for alcohol addiction, you may need to seek medical care for other complications you experience.